named-data/NLSR/docs/beginners-guide.rst

       $ nlsr -f <configuration-file>

-However, to verify what is NLSR doing, it becomes necessary to employ NLSR’s logging facility [NLSRstarting]_.
-A brief description on how to use NDN’s logging facility may be displayed by entering the *man ndn-log* command.
+However, to verify what is NLSR doing, it becomes necessary to employ NLSR's logging facility [NLSRstarting]_.
+A brief description on how to use NDN's logging facility may be displayed by entering the ``man ndn-log`` command.
 This guide recommends using one of the following two instructions to start NLSR:

 ::

       $ export NDN_LOG=nlsr.*=TRACE && nlsr
       $ export NDN_LOG=nlsr.*=TRACE && nlsr -f <configuration-file>

-The second terminal window may be used to run *nfd-status* again and it should be possible to verify that the status has changed, specially at the FIB and RIB sections of the generated report.
+The second terminal window may be used to run ``nfd-status`` again and it should be possible to verify that the status has changed, specially at the FIB and RIB sections of the generated report.

 .. _turn_off: